boblemarin/MaMaMaMa/README.md

 # MaMaMaMa

-A Chromium extension that allows to draw on existing image in the style of outsider artist Marie Bodson, and export the export the result as an SVG files.
+A Chromium extension that allows to draw on existing image in the style of outsider artist Marie Bodson, and export the result as an SVG files.

 ## Usage